 Bremen, Kansas, an unincorporated village of Marshall County, got its start when a town was laid out by Henry Brenneke in 1886.
-He built the first house on the southeast corner of his farm near the line of the St. Joseph & Grand Island Railroad.
+He built the first house on the southeast corner of his farm near the St. Joseph & Grand Island Railroad line.
 The town was named after a seaport in Germany near which he was born.

 In August 1907, the State Bank of Bremen was organized.

-During the night of March 17, 1908, the little town was entirely wiped out by fire causing a loss of more than $20,000.
-Though undismayed by this calamity, the good people proceeded of the community, at once began to rebuild in a more substantial manner and soon a much better town was erected.
+On the night of March 17, 1908, the little town was entirely wiped out by fire, causing a more than $20,000 loss.
+Though undismayed by this calamity, the good people proceeded of the community, at once began to rebuild more substantially, and soon a much better town was erected.

 In 1910, the town boasted banking facilities, telegraph and express offices, a post office with two rural mail routes, and a population of 200 people.

-In 1917, the town had several businesses including Sedlacek & Son — a hardware, furniture, and auto supply store; Rengstorft Brothers’ Hardware, Prell Merchandise Company, the Bremen State Bank, a grain elevator, a blacksmith, a lumberyard, a hotel, a telephone exchange, and the Bremen Farmers Mutual Insurance Company, which still operates today.
-At that time, the company had 1541 members and carried $3, 268,852 in risks.
+In 1917, the town had several businesses, including Sedlacek & Son — a hardware, furniture, and auto supply store; Rengstorft Brothers’ Hardware, Prell Merchandise Company; the Bremen State Bank, a grain elevator, a blacksmith, a lumberyard, a hotel, a telephone exchange, and the Bremen Farmers Mutual Insurance Company, which still operates today.
+The company had 1541 members at that time and carried $3,268,852 in risks.
 The population at that time was about 100.

-Today, Breman’s population is very small, but it continues to retain a couple of businesses.
+Today, Breman’s population is very small, but it retains a couple of businesses.

 Breman is located nine miles northwest of Marysville.

-But, even before the town of Breman was established there were a number of people German Lutherans who lived in the vicinity.
+But, even before the town of Breman was established, several German Lutherans lived nearby.
 These folks founded the Immanuel Lutheran Church-Hermansberg on August 9, 1869, three miles northeast of Bremen, Kansas.
 The first sermon was conducted by Reverend G Ladgraf on June 7, 1868, in the home of Friedrich Westermann.
 At that time, the pastor said: “This is Hermansberg.
-Someday we will build a church here.”
+Someday, we will build a church here.”

 In 1880, the Voters’ Assembly granted a peaceful release to 15 families in the northwest part of the parish.
 These families formed Trinity Lutheran Church-Hanover, six miles northwest of Immanuel.
 This was Immanuel’s first daughter congregation.

-The congregation also decided to remove the east wall in the church building to increase seating capacity, which added room for to accommodate about 400 worshippers.
+The congregation also decided to remove the east wall of the church building to increase seating capacity, which added room to accommodate about 400 worshippers.
 It was also decided to construct a parsonage.
-In 1888, with enrollment at the school at more than 100 students, the congregation decided to build two more schools and to hire two more teachers.
+In 1888, with more than 100 students enrolled at the school, the congregation decided to build two more schools and hire two more teachers.
 One school was built 4.5 miles to the northeast and the other, one mile south of Bremen, giving the congregation three schools, each with grades one through eight.

-Immanuel continued to see changes, including the arrival of electricity, the gradual change to using the English language instead of German, church renovations, and more new school buildings.
-In 1952 it was decided to move the South school to Hermansberg to join with the North school.
-Both the North and South school buildings were physically moved and placed atop a new basement which was dug northeast of the church.
+Immanuel continued to see changes, including the arrival of electricity, the gradual change to using English instead of German, church renovations, and more new school buildings.
+In 1952, it was decided to move the South school to Hermansberg to join the North school.
+The North and South school buildings were physically moved and placed atop a new basement dug northeast of the church.
 The basement served as a new parish hall for the congregation.
-In 1964 a ball field was constructed east of the church and school.
+In 1964, a ball field was constructed east of the church and school.

-In 1976 a school association was formed between Bethlehem and Immanuel and the two schools were combined to one, with classes being held at Immanuel as “Bremen Lutheran School”.
+In 1976, a school association was formed between Bethlehem and Immanuel, and the two schools were combined into one, with classes being held at Immanuel as “Bremen Lutheran School.”
 In 1994, Mt.
 Calvary-Marysville joined the association, and the association decided to move the school to Marysville.
 At that time, a new school was built and named Good Shepherd Lutheran School.

 The main church is located at 570 Road, Breman, Kansas.